ucsf-wynton/wynton-website-hpc/docs/hpc/howto/r.md

 install into this folder without asking.

 Finally, R undergoes a _main_ update once a year (in April).
-For example, R 4.3.0 was release in April 2023.
-The next main release will be R 4.4.0 in April 2024.
+For example, R 4.4.0 was release in April 2024.
+The next main release will be R 4.5.0 a year later.
 Whenever the `y` component in R `x.y.z` version is increased, you will start out with an empty personal package folder specific for R `x.y` (regardless of `z`).
 This means that you will have to re-install all R packages you had installed during the year before the new main release came out.
 Yes, this can be tedious and can take quite some time but it will improve stability and yet allow the R developers to keep improving R.  Of course, you can still keep using an older version of R and all the packages you have installed for that version - they will not be removed.

 ### Installing an R package from CRAN